ministryofjustice/itpolicycontent/content/forensic-readiness-standard.md

 Internal reporting and communication must meet two objectives:

 1. Informing senior management that an incident has happened or is still in progress.
-2. Preventing a target from being alerted that an investigation is in progress.
+2. As far as possible, preventing a target from being alerted that an investigation is in progress.

 Bearing these in mind, reports normally go to: